zdravkov/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/vs-integration/new-project-wizard.md

 ![New Project Wizard](images/new1.png)

-Using the controls in the Kendo UI for ASP.NET MVC Project Settings page you can modify various project-wide settings:
+Using the options in the Kendo UI for ASP.NET MVC Project Settings page you can modify various project-wide settings:

 -	**Version** - Choose which version of Kendo UI for ASP.NET MVC to use
 -	**Target ASP.NET MVC Version** – Choose the targeted ASP.NET MVC version
 -	**View Engine** – Choose between Razor and WebForms
+-	**Theme** – Choose the visual theme for your Kendo UI for ASP.NET MVC Application
 -	**Copy Editor Templates** - Copy the predefined editor templates to ~/Views/Shared/EditorTemplates
 -	**Use CDN Support** - Enable or disable [CDN](http://docs.kendoui.com/getting-started/javascript-dependencies#cdn) support.
 -	**Copy Global Resources** - Copy the localization files to ~/Scripts/kendo/{version}/cultures